trimclain/.dotfiles/README.md

 # My Dotfiles

 NOTES:
-- Installation with `make` is written for Debian-based systems and was tested on Ubuntu 20.04.
+- Installation with `make` is written for Debian-based systems and was tested on Ubuntu 22.04.
 - For my neovim config the latest neovim nightly is required.
-Use `make nvim` to get it installled.
+Use `make nvim` to install it.

 ## How to install